Warning, Tagging and Advising

 I don’t warn or tag for use of the word queer.
 I am a queer author of queer fiction in a country where it is common for queers to use queer to describe ourselves and our queer community.
 I am not warning for use of the word that is my own identity.
 Please expect me to use this word casually, carelessly and frequently.

-I don’t always warn for mentions of the following (especially on a post that requires multiple tags, meaning I am limited in how much I can warning-tag):
+I don’t always warn for casual mentions of the following on a post that requires multiple tags (meaning I am limited in how much I can tag):

 I do use the tag #physical intimacy as a catch-all.
-Please keep in mind that I am an aro who experiences attraction and writes about attraction.
+Please keep in mind that I am an aro who experiences and writes about attraction.
 My blogs will not be suitable for aros who must avoid all references to all behaviours suggestive of attraction.

 Advisories: Depiction Tags